constrained-opt-ml/constrained-opt-ml.github.io/_pages/reviewers.md

 ### Preparation:
-* The review process is **double-blind**; therefore, ensure your reviews do not disclose your identity.
 * COML 2025 utilizes OpenReview.
 Please ensure your OpenReview profile is up to date, as most communications will be sent through this platform.
 * Familiarize yourself with the workshop's scope and topics by reviewing the [Call for Contributions](https://coml-workshop.github.io/submissions/).